hlandgarten/hlandgarten.github.io/_pages/about.md

 <details>
   <summary><strong>Click to expand</strong></summary>

-In **1982**, I was president of **XEDEX**, creators of **BabyBlue**—a device that allowed the IBM PC to run **CP/M software**, bridging a crucial compatibility gap.
+- In **1982**, I was President of **XEDEX**, makers of **BabyBlue**
+- BabyBlue let the IBM PC run **CP/M software**, unlocking a huge existing software base
+- The bridge between old and new:
+  - IBM’s hardware + CP/M’s software library
+- Quoted in United Press International:
   > “It gives you all the advantages of the IBM hardware plus the ability to run the enormous base of CP/M software.”
-> — *Harris Landgarten*, UPI interview, 1982
+  > — *Harris Landgarten*, 1982

-BabyBlue dramatically expanded the IBM PC’s software base and helped establish it as a universal platform.

 </details>